Field Trips - Harlow ECL Programme

 - Tower of London (UNESCO) The most famous castle in the United Kingdom, built by William the Conqueror in 1078.
 The Tower is a complex of several concentric rings of defense, expanded under Kings Richard, Henry III and Edward I in the 12th and 13th centuries.
 The Tower served as a site of many famous executions, and as a prison in the 16th and 17th centuries.
 A collection of the Crown Jewels is housed there, as well as Henry VIII's armour.
 It was designated a UNESCO site in 1988.

 - Bath.
 (UNESCO) The Aquae Sulis are the best-preserved Roman baths in Britain.
-In the early 18th Century classicism and Palladian architecture was introduced in Bath.
+In the early 18th Century classicism and Palladian architecture were introduced in Bath.
 Georgian Bath established unique town planning and became a pleasure and health resort and was almost entirely devoted to leisure.
 The sequence of Queen Square (1728-36), the Circus (1754-64) and the Royal Crescent (1767-75) is one of the most magnificant Georgian/Regency compositions in the country.
 The town was declared a UNESCO site in 1987.